Comment on page

-As stated in the very beginning, Liker Land is collectively owned and governed by the community.
-A liquid democracy system is designed and deployed upon Genesis to enable the self governance of Liker Land by all Likers though validators.
+As stated in the very beginning, LikeCoin DAO is collectively owned and governed by the community.
+A liquid democracy system is designed and deployed upon Genesis to enable the self governance of LikeCoin DAO by all Likers through validators.

 Every proposal is a change to the current system.
 After all, it is not very meaningful to pass a proposal that changes nothing.
 All validators may raise proposals.

 - Parameter Change proposal: to change one or more parameters.
 If accepted, the requested parameter change is updated automatically by the proposal handler upon conclusion of the voting period.